Compression and Conditional Emulation of Climate Model Output: Comparisons Between Original and Decompressed Datasets

 \section{Comparisons Between Original and Decompressed Datasets}

-We provide several criteria by which we evaluate the ability of the decompressed data to accurately represent the original data.
 Let $\widehat{Y}(x,t)$ denote the conditional expectation given the stored Fourier coefficients, and $\wt{Y}(x,t)$ denote a realization of the conditionally simulated data.
-The first performance criterion we consider is a pixelwise Root mean squared prediction error (RMSPE), defined as
+The first performance criterion we consider is a pixelwise root mean squared prediction error (RMSPE), defined as

 We plot maps of $s(x)$ for each level of compression in Figure \ref{rmsemaps}.
-In Table \ref{tab:results}, we report the square root of pixel area weighted averages of $s^2(x)$, averaged over water locations, land locations, and over all locations.
-As expected the errors decrease as the compression ratios decrease, and the average errors over ocean pixels are smaller than over land pixels.
+In Table \ref{tab:results}, we report the square root of pixel-area-weighted averages of $s^2(x)$, averaged over water locations, land locations, and over all locations.
+As expected, the errors decrease as the compression ratios decrease, and the average errors over ocean pixels are smaller than over land pixels.
 There are minor differences between the two algorithms, notably that the sequential version performs generally better over the ocean.
 The RMSPE differences are more prominent for the higher compression ratios, where the gains in computing times are also proportionally lower, so for practical purposes the choice of the selection algorithm could be a function of the compression needs and the available computing resources.
 For both algorithms, the computing times increase sublinearly with the number of coefficients selected.
 This finding is as expected, as we left the number of times $\kappa(\omega)$ is re-estimated, which is computationally demanding, constant for all compression ratios.
-The RMSPE values should be interpreted with reference to Figure \ref{summarymaps}, recalling that some of the deseasonalized time series in polar regions can be modeled as nearly white noise with standard deviations as large as 10 degrees Celsius, so a RMSPE of 1 degree Celsius is small in that context.
+Reported computing times in Table \ref{tab:results} are from a single Geyser node on the Yellowstone Supercomputer at The National Center for Atmospheric Research.
+Geyser nodes have four 10-core 2.4GHz processors and 1TB of memory.
+The RMSPE values should be interpreted with reference to Figure \ref{summarymaps}, recalling that some of the deseasonalized time series in polar regions can be modeled as nearly white noise with standard deviations as large as 10 degrees Celsius, so a RMSPE of less than 1 degree Celsius is small in that context.